Wok & Skillet

 chicken, garlic and onion in wok for pad woon sen

-Push the chicken, onions and garlic to the side of the wok to make way for 1 cup of julienned carrots and 1 cup of shredded cabbage.
-(Tip: use coleslaw mix to save time here!)
+Push everything to the side of the wok and add 1 cup of julienned carrot and 1 cup of shredded cabbage.
+You can use a pre-cut coleslaw mix here to save time; that works perfectly.

 cabbage, carrot and chicken in wok for pad woon sen